diversen/ppm-project-manager/README.md

 ## Configuration

-If you want to use SMTP for email confirmation, then you will need to remove `no_email_verify` in `Config/Account.php`.

-And you will need to edit the `SMTP` configuration in `config/SMTP.php`.

-If you need google login, you can setup google OAuth `config/Google.php`.

 You can look at the other `config/` files, but you don't need to change these in order to run the system local now:

     ./serv

-The above command just runs the built-in PHP server.
+The above command runs the built-in PHP server.

-Point a browser to http://localhost:8000 and create an account, and log in.
+Point a browser to http://localhost:8000, create an account and log in.

+In the folder `config-locale` you can add any locale configuration the will override settings in `config`.

+Using SMTP for email confirmation:

+* Remove `no_email_verify` in `Config/Account.php` or set it to false.
+* Edit the `SMTP` configuration in `config/SMTP.php`.

+Google login using OAuth:

+* Setup google OAuth in `config/Google.php`.

 ## Other useful docker commands